-For more retro deals, you can head on over to Third Eye Records for some great vinyl or pick up some roller skates from Pigeon’s Roller Skate Shop!
+For more retro deals, you can head to Third Eye Records for some great vinyl or pick up some roller skates from Pigeon’s Roller Skate Shop!

 But even if you aren’t here for the shopping, you can grab a beer or some coffee and enjoy the sights and sounds of the boulevard.